Terracoding/terracoding.github.com/source/blog/five-things-hiring-development-team.md

 #### 3. What is your budget?
 How much are the team charging?

-Hiring a cheap development team is all well and good until you realise that the product they have built is buggy and not to spec.
+Hiring a cheap development team is all well and good until you realise that the product they have built isn't quite what you wanted, and doesn't work that well either.
 Skimping on budget may look good on your bank balance, but soon you will realise it often costs more to look for another development team to put the product back on track.

 Maybe your team haven't planned enough to cover communicating with you and ensuring that the ideas are fully fleshed out before being implemented.
 Leading to my next point...